oslocyclotronlab/OCL_GEANT4/README.md

    the CAD version of the "outer" frame.
 More commands can be found [here](https://htmlpreview.github.io/?https://github.com/oslocyclotronlab/OCL_GEANT4/blob/master/docs/_OCL_.html).

-   The LaBr3 setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector and if chosen, a collimator.
+   The LaBr3 setup consists of a cylinder containing the LaBr3 crystal, and outer ring with shielding, a lit in front side of the detector.
    The shielding is composed as a boolean solid to include the conical front.
 The detector os optically coupled to a bialkali photocathode through a Borosilicate PMT Window.

-   -- 12/10/15 Currently we assumed a MgO reflector in accordance with the workshop example.

-   The collimator currently designed such that it aims to stop gammas that reach less then the half length of the detector.
-This is easily changeable by a parameter called "ratioInCrystal".

-   The dimensions and materials have been chosen as close as possible to our set-up.
+   The dimensions and materials have been chosen as close as possible to our set-up, with additional information from i.a.
+Sain-Gobain.
    Where no manufacturer information was available, we used assumptions based e.g. other studies.
 The is an arbitrary mix of materials created with the NIST manager and by hand.
 Additionally, we defined the optical properties and Surfaces and boundary processes for the Scintillation process.
    (only if activated in physics list)

-   Most for the detector geometry definition have been moved as /const/ values to Parameters.hh.
+   Note that the beam line is not set to Vacuum as this would complicate the geometry definition at the current stage without an obvious benefits for our accurac level.

 ## 2- PHYSICS LIST